enonic/cms-packages/README.md

 You can download a [free Open Source version here](http://www.enonic.com/en/downloads)

 ## Walkthrough
-* Connect to WebDAV and upload the source files.
+* Connect to WebDAV and upload the resources.
 * Edit your site and set the Internal Resources to '/config/<your-config-folder>' where '<your-config-folder> contains a valid config.xml file
 * Set the Public Resources to '/_public/themes/<your-theme-folder>'
 * Set Device Classification Script to '/libraries/resolvers/device-classification.xsl'